Deepakdekisugi/Javascript_Games/README.md

 ## Games

-The repository currently contains the following games:

-- **Game 1**: A brief description of the first game.
-- **Game 2**: A brief description of the second game.
-- **Game 3**: A brief description of the third game.

 Feel free to explore each game folder in the repository for more detailed information on each game, including setup instructions and additional customization options.

 ## Getting Started